Benefits for EEA nationals

 The course covers:

-- The requirements that cause the greatest difficulties for EEA nationals
+- The requirements that restrict access to benefits for EEA nationals in the UK